Diffusion-based Iterative Counterfactual Explanations for Fetal Ultrasound Image Quality Assessment: Experiments and Results

-We evaluate \emph{realism} by computing Fréchet Inception Distance~\cite{heusel2017gans} (FID) and Fréchet SonoNet Distance~\cite{lee2020generating} (FSD) between the original NSP images and their valid SP counterfactuals.
+Following existing evaluation protocols~\cite{jeanneret2022diffusion,jeanneret2023adversarial,weng2024fast,lee2020generating}, we evaluate \emph{realism} using Fréchet Inception Distance (FID) and Fréchet SonoNet Distance~\cite{lee2020generating} (FSD) between the original NSP images and their valid SP counterfactuals.
 We further introduce SonoSim, which computes the cosine similarity using SonoNet-64~\cite{baumgartner2017sononet} features, similar to those used in FSD.
-To measure \emph{validity} of generated images, we use standard counterfactual validity metrics from computer vision such as Flip Ratio (FR), i.e., the frequency of counterfactuals classified as SP, Mean Absolute Difference~\cite{weng2023fast} (MAD) of confidence prediction between original NSP and counterfactual SP, and Bounded remapping of KL divergence~\cite{jeanneret2022diffusion} (BKL), which measures similarity between the counterfactual's prediction by $f$, and the SP one-hot counterfactual label.
-The validity metrics BKL, MAD, and FR are computed for those NSP test images that are classified as NSP by $f$.
-In addition to verifying that counterfactuals indeed move towards the SP class according to the guiding classifier $f$, we develop a Progressive Concept Bottleneck Model~\cite{lin2022saw} (PCBM) as an \emph{oracle} using $\mathbf{GROWTH}$, and use its confidence to measure overall Quality Scores ($\text{QS}_{\text{O}}$) for both input $\mathbf{x}$ and counterfactual $\mathbf{x}^{c}$.
-To simulate a realistic evaluation scenario and ensure reliable oracle predictions for our analysis, we include cases with confident predictions of the original NSP input, i.e., original inputs $\mathbf{x}$ classified as NSP, $\text{QS}_{\text{O}}(\mathbf{x}) < 0.5 $ (see Fig.~\ref{fig:metric} in Supplementary Material).
+To measure \emph{validity} of generated images, we use standard metrics from computer vision such as Flip Ratio (FR), i.e., the frequency of counterfactuals classified as SP, Mean Absolute Difference~\cite{weng2024fast} (MAD) of confidence prediction between original NSP and counterfactual SP, and Bounded remapping of KL divergence~\cite{jeanneret2022diffusion} (BKL), which measures similarity between the counterfactual's prediction by $f$, and the SP one-hot counterfactual label.
+The validity metrics are computed for those NSP test images that are classified as NSP by $f$.
+In addition to verifying that counterfactuals indeed move towards the SP class according to the guiding classifier $f$, we develop a progressive concept bottleneck model~\cite{lin2022saw} (PCBM) as an \emph{oracle} using \texttt{GROWTH}, and use its confidence to measure overall Quality Scores ($\text{QS}_{\text{O}}$) for both input $\mathbf{x}$ and counterfactual $\mathbf{x}^{c}$.
+To simulate a realistic evaluation scenario and ensure reliable oracle predictions for our analysis, we include cases with confident predictions of the original NSP input, i.e., original inputs $\mathbf{x}$ classified as NSP, $\text{QS}_{\text{O}}(\mathbf{x}) < 0.5 $.
 As an \emph{oracle validity} metric, we introduce Mean overall Quality Difference defined as $\text{MQD} = \frac{1}{N} \sum_{i=1}^{N} I(\text{QS}_{\text{O}}(\mathbf{x}_{i}) < 0.5) \cdot \text{QD}_{\text{O}}(\mathbf{x}^{c}_{i}, \mathbf{x}_{i})$ where $I$ is the indicator function, $N=423$ NSP test images and $\text{QD}_{\text{O}}(\mathbf{x}^{c}, \mathbf{x}) = \text{QS}_{\text{O}}(\mathbf{x}^{c}) - \text{QS}_{\text{O}}(\mathbf{x})$.
 To evaluate \emph{efficiency}, we compute batch time in seconds, total time in hours, and GPU memory, using a batch size of 10 on an NVIDIA RTX A6000.